 Florida law is silent regarding the manufacture, sale or transfer, transportation, licensing, or registration of machine guns and/or fully-automatic firearms.
 Florida prohibits any person from owning or having in his or her care, custody, possession, or control any machine gun which is, or may readily be made, operable.
-This prohibition does not apply to antique firearms or firearms that are lawfully owned and possessed under provisions of federal law.1 Federal law generally allows the possession of machine guns manufactured prior to May 19, 1986 so long as they are registered.
+This prohibition does not apply to antique firearms or firearms that are lawfully owned and possessed under provisions of federal law.1

 Florida prohibits the possession, sale, importation, transfer, and distribution, of bump-fire stocks, defined to mean “a conversion kit, a tool, an accessory, or a device used to alter the rate of fire of a firearm to mimic automatic weapon fire or which is used to increase the rate of fire to a faster rate than is possible for a person to fire such semiautomatic firearm unassisted by a kit, a tool, an accessory, or a device.”4

 See our Machine Guns policy summary for a comprehensive discussion of this issue.